julian-klode/lingolang/docs/implementation.md

 * `func (sc *Scanner) unreadRune()` moves on rune back in the input stream
 * `func (sc *Scanner) scanWhile(typ TokenType, acceptor func(rune) bool) Token` creates a token by reading and appending runes as long as the given acceptor returns true.

 The main Scan() function calls `readRune` to read a rune and based on that rune decides the next step.
 For single character tokens, the token matching the rune is returned directly.
-If the rune is a character, it is `unreadRune()` and `sc.scanWhile(TokenWord, unicode.IsLetter)` is called to scan an entire word.
-Then it is checked if the word is a keyword, and the proper keyword token is returned, otherwise the word is returned as a token of type `Word` (which is used to represent permission bitsets, since the flags may appear in any order).
+If the rune is a character, then `unreadRune()` is called to put it back and `sc.scanWhile(TokenWord, unicode.IsLetter)` is called to scan the entire word (including the unread rune).
+Then it is checked if the word is a keyword, and if so, the proper keyword token is returned, otherwise the word is returned as a token of type `Word` (which is used to represent permission bitsets, since the flags may appear in any order).
 Whitespace in the input is skipped:

 ```go
 for {